 Allegany County schools place 11 on Class 1A All-State teams

 Dec.
-29—CUMBERLAND — The Maryland Football Foundation released the All-State players in Class 1A on Thursday with several representatives from Allegany County.
+30—CUMBERLAND — The Maryland Football Foundation released the All-State players in Class 1A on Thursday with several representatives from Allegany County.

 Fort Hill led the county with six representatives.
 Allegany had three players chosen and Mountain Ridge earned a pair of nods.